gilesknap/k3s-minecraft/README.md

 #
 # Additional Nice to Have Stuff

+## check the latest logs for k3s

+Go to your master / server and do:

+    sudo journalctl -fu k3s

 ## Add a worker node (aka K3S Agent) to your cluster
 First get the node token on your server:
 ```